jtebert/blurber/README.md

-# Blurber: a web app for book blurbs.
+# Blurber: a web app to make book blurbs.

 ###[Try it here](http://blurber.herokuapp.com/)

+*This project was originally created at HackBeanpot 2015, where it was a finalist.*

 People never seem to find time to read books anymore, or even read the blurbs on the book covers.
 We've created a solution by creating new book blurbs for all kinds of book genres.
 Select a genre to generate a random blurb, or take your chances with a blurb from everything under the sun (or everything on Amazon).
 If you find a one you like, you can create a permalink to share it or save it forever.